Softening Solace. 2016. Earthenware, Porcelain, Glazes. h31cm x w32cm x d30cm

 Certainly this group exhibition sets out to stretch rather than regulate our imagination whether it’s the ceramic confection of gloopy ice creams, the collapsed and windswept deck chair to the remembrance of road trips, bank holiday traffic and curious holiday dwellings.
 Paintings, floor-based sculpture, video, plaster and ceramic work provide a playful glimpse of what we Brits get up to whilst getting away.

 Rebecca Fairman, curator of Arthouse1.
-Bermondsey, is delighted to be premiering the exhibition which will coincide with the annual Bermondsey Art Walks and Talks w/end 21st and 22 July.
-And to round up the London exhibition a symposium of artists, writers and poets will be held on the final day of the London exhibition, Saturday 28 July from 3 – 5 pm.
+Bermondsey, is delighted to be premiering the exhibition which will coincide with the annual Bermondsey Art Walks and Talks 21st July.
+And to round up the London exhibition a symposium of artists, writers and poets will be held on the final day of the London exhibition, Saturday 28 July from 5 pm - 7pm.

-Quay Arts in Newquay IOW will host the exhibition for a 2 month run during August and September this year and will provide a sanctuary for those wet and windy summer holiday moments where visitors can experience the outside inside.
+Quay Arts in Newport, Isle of Wight, will host the exhibition for a 2 month run during August and September this year and will provide a sanctuary for those wet and windy summer holiday moments where visitors can experience the outside inside.
 In addition there will be paintings and drawings from the IOW art collection that reflect the themes of travel and holidays which will hang alongside the contemporary works creating a truly dynamic visual conversation and showing us how the act of getting away continues to play an important part of our national well-being.